Skip to main content

 Legitimate debt relief companies exist and are regulated by the FTC.
 Scams also exist.
 The difference comes down to a few verifiable criteria.

 Red flags: upfront fees before settling any debt, guaranteed savings promises, pressure to cut off all contact with creditors, no BBB rating, no industry accreditation.
 Green flags: fees only after settlement, clear written disclosures of all risks and costs, AADR membership, IAPDA-certified counselors, BBB A+ Rated and Accredited status, verifiable third-party reviews.
-You can check BBB.org and FTC.gov for guidance.
+Check BBB.org and FTC.gov for further guidance.

 What is the difference between debt relief and debt consolidation?